-The primary governing body for classified professionals at Cañada College.
+The primary governing body for all classified professionals at Cañada College in conjunction with CSEA is the Classified Senate.

-Members are from various areas, full time or part time permanent employment, and actively participate in all college-wide discussions, excluding collective bargaining matters.
+Members are from various areas, full-time or part-time permanent employment, and actively participate in all college-wide discussions, excluding collective bargaining matters.